13 December 1989 (age 32)

-Born in West Reading, Pennsylvania, Swift relocated to Nashville, Tennessee, in 2004 to pursue a career in country music.
-She broke into the country music scene with her eponymous debut studio album, "Taylor Swift", in 2006, which included the singles "Teardrops on My Guitar" and "Our Song".
-Swift also released the holiday album, Sounds of the Season: The Taylor Swift Holiday Collection, later titled as "The Taylor Swift Holiday Collection", in October 2007.
+Born in West Reading, Pennsylvania, Swift relocated to Nashville, Tennessee in 2004 to pursue a career in country music.
+She broke into the country music scene with her eponymous self-titled debut studio album, "Taylor Swift" in 2006, which included the singles "Teardrops on My Guitar" and "Our Song".
+Swift also released the holiday album, Sounds of the Season: The Taylor Swift Holiday Collection, later titled as "The Taylor Swift Holiday Collection" in October 2007.

 Swift rose to mainstream prominence with her second studio album, "Fearless" (2008), a country pop record with crossover appeal.
 Aided by the top-five singles "Love Story" and "You Belong with Me", Fearless was certified Diamond by the Recording Industry Recording Industry Association of America (RIAA).
 Swift's third studio album, "Speak Now" (2010), blended country pop with elements of rock and featured the top-ten singles "Mine" and "Back to December".

 Drawing inspiration from various pop, rock, and electronic genres, Swift's fourth studio album "Red" (2012) saw her transcending her country roots.
 She completely moved to pop with her synth-pop fifth studio album, "1989" (2014), and expanded the electropop sound on her next two studio albums, "reputation" (2017) and "Lover" (2019), which respectively embraced urban and retro styles.
-The four albums spawned a string of international top-five singles, including "We Are Never Ever Getting Back Together", "I Knew You Were Trouble", "Shake It Off", "Blank Space", "Bad Blood", "Look What You Made Me Do", "Me!" and "You Need to Calm Down".
+The four albums spawned a string of international top-five singles, including "We Are Never Ever Getting Back Together", "I Knew You Were Trouble", "Shake It Off", "Blank Space", "Bad Blood", "Look What You Made Me Do", "ME! (feat.
+Brendon Urie of Panic! at the Disco)" and "You Need to Calm Down".
 Swift experimented with folk and alternative rock on her eighth and ninth studio albums, "folklore" and "evermore" (both 2020), whose lead singles "cardigan" and "willow" topped charts around the world.
 She also released the critically acclaimed documentaries Miss Americana and Folklore: The Long Pond Studio Sessions that year.

-Swift began re-recording her back catalog in November 2020 as a result of a publiscized dispute with talent manager Scooter Braun and her former label Big Machine, regarding the acquisition of the masters of her back catalog.
-In February 2021, Swift released a re-recorded issue of her 2008 album Fearless, titled "Fearless (Taylor's Version)".
-The album was preceded by "Love Story (Taylor's Version)", the re-recorded version of her original 2008 rendition, and two new tracks, "You All Over Me" with Maren Morris and "Mr. Perfectly Fine".
+Swift began re-recording her back catalog in November 2020, as a result of a publiscized dispute with talent manager Scooter Braun and her former label Big Machine, regarding the acquisition of the masters of her back catalog.
+In April 2021, Swift released a re-recorded issue of her 2008 album Fearless, titled "Fearless (Taylor's Version)".
+The album was preceded by "Love Story (Taylor’s Version)", the re-recorded version of her original 2008 rendition, and two new tracks, "You All Over Me (feat.
+Maren Morris) (Taylor’s Version) (From the Vault)" with Maren Morris and "Mr. Perfectly Fine (Taylor’s Version) (From the Vault)".
 It debuted at number one in the US.